djkaty/Il2CppInspectorPlugins/README.md

 These plugins allow the processing of IL2CPP workloads not directly supported by Il2CppInspector.

-* **Beebyte-Deobfuscator [COMING SOON]** - Enables deobfuscation of .NET symbols obfuscated by BeeByte by performing a comparative differential analysis with an unobfuscated version of the application
+* **Beebyte-Deobfuscator** - Enables deobfuscation of .NET symbols obfuscated by BeeByte by performing a differential analysis with an unobfuscated version of the application

+* **guigubahuang** - Enables loading of Tale of Immortal (鬼谷八荒 / Guigubahuang)

 * **miHoYo** - Enables loading of Honkai Impact and Genshin Impact _(**NOTE**: Requires UnityPlayer.dll from the corresponding PC version of the game, even if you are inspecting a mobile version)_